raphCode/master-thesis-muzero/approach.typ

 and !v:
 During search, !rs and !vs of !ns are backpropagated upward along the search path from children to parents.
-Backpropagation from !tns provides upstream !ns with valuable information that ultimately allows the !ag to make an informed decision about what !a to take.
+Backpropagation from !tns provides upstream !ns with valuable !i that ultimately allows the !ag to make an informed decision about what !a to take.
 In fact, by applying this process iteratively, it is possible to evaluate !as for !g !ss many steps before the end of the !g.